StirlingMouse/MLM/docs/src/autograbbers.md

 ```toml
 category = "bookmarks"
 ```
-A qbittorrent category to set on all torrents downloaded by this autograbber.
+A qBittorrent category to set on all torrents downloaded by this autograbber.
 Overrides any `[[tag]]` blocks you might have.

 ### Dry Run
 ```toml